 How to Become a Sports Doctor

-A sports doctor can enjoy the coveted stability and satisfaction of a career treating patients in a hospital or clinic.
-And at the same time, this doctor could also work for professional or college sports teams, traveling with the players and enjoying games from the sidelines!
-Not many careers boast such a varied professional landscape, but this variety is just one of the many appeals of becoming a sports doctor.
+Beyond the personal and professional satisfaction of a career treating patients in both hospitals and clinics, sports medicine doctors also enjoy the opportunity of working for professional or college sports teams.
+In addition to enjoying the games from the sidelines, many of these physicians are even able to travel with the teams between venues.
+Not many careers boast such a varied professional landscape, but this variety is just one of the many appealing aspects of becoming a sports medicine physician.

-Sports doctors are medical professionals whose specialty is the prevention, diagnosis and treatment of injuries from athletic activities.
-These doctors generally focus on joint, bone and muscle health, although they also offer more generalized medical care as well to the people with whom they work.
-Sports medicine prepares these doctors for work either in a traditional hospital or clinic setting, or in sporting events at both the professional and college levels.
-No matter where they choose to work, sports doctors enjoy the deep gratification of helping active people recover from sports-related injuries and return to the lifestyles they love.
+Sports medicine doctors are medical professionals who focus on the prevention, diagnosis and treatment of injuries related to athletic activities.
+These physicians generally focus on joint, bone and muscle health, although they also offer more generalized medical care to their patients.
+Sports medicine prepares these physicians for work in both traditional hospital and clinic settings, in addition to sporting events at both the professional and college levels.
+No matter where they choose to work, sports medicine doctors enjoy the deep gratification of helping active, often health-conscious people recover from sports-related injuries and return to the lifestyles that they love.

-Most sports doctors complete a Doctor of Osteopathic Medicine (DO) or a Doctor of Medicine (MD) degree.
-These degree programs generally involve four years of academic coursework in biology, biochemistry, anatomy, pathology, psychology, physiology, medical ethics and pharmacology.
-Medical students must also complete a clinical residency, which gives hands-on practice in a variety of clinical settings under the supervision of doctors and healthcare professionals.
+Most sports medicine doctors complete a Doctor of Medicine (MD) degree or a Doctor of Osteopathic Medicine (DO) degree.
+These programs both involve four years of academic coursework in biology, biochemistry, anatomy, pathology, psychology, physiology, medical ethics and pharmacology.
+Following the completion of medical school, students are awarded their respective degree (M.D. or D.O).
+Next, these newly minted physicians must go on to complete a clinical residency, which provides them with several years of hands-on practice in a variety of clinical settings under the supervision of fully trained, attending physicians (see below).

 Licensing and/or Certification